 The teams were supposed to meet at the MCG — Park’s home ground — where the next Test was to start on New Year’s Eve.
 In his last match, Park scored 111 at the same ground against a New South Wales attack that boasted of three members from the national team: Jack Gregory, Charles Kelleway, and Arthur Mailey.
 He was selected, more so due to Charlie Macartney’s injury.
-The knitting

 Armstrong won the toss and decided to bat and the openers — Herbie Collins and Warren Bardsley — batted serenely, adding 116 runs in 103 minutes.
 They dominated Harry Howell and Douglas, Ciss Parkin and Jack Hearne, Frank Woolley and Wilfred Rhodes; runs came easily, and a wicket seemed distant.

 Then, against the run of play, Howell had Collins caught by Hearne.
 The New South Welshman had scored a 115-ball 64 with six fours.
 Along with Bardsley he had set the stage for Park to capitalise on.

 Park walked out.
 The crowd applauded in acknowledgement.
 This was the moment the 28-year old doctor had waited for: he had been selected before, only for the tour to be cancelled due to War.
 He had to wait six years for this.
 This was the moment.
 He had to do big this time.